 Marine, Estuarine, and Environmental Sciences, Doctor of Philosophy (Ph.D.)

 The student must complete a minimum of 36 credits, with at least 24 credits of course work and 12 credits of dissertation research.
 Twelve credits of course work must be at the 600 level or above.
-Coursework completed to fulfill a Master's degree can be applied against this requirement, up to a maximum of 16 credits.
+Coursework completed to fulfill a Master's degree can be applied towards this requirement, up to a maximum of 16 credits.
 Required course work includes

 - one seminar course (MEES608 or equivalent) is required for each year in residence (on average);